marwanzaky/Unity-Screenshot-Tool/README.md

 # Unity Screenshot Tool

+## Features
+1. Easy to UI
+2. You can use shortcuts during the gameplay mode
+3. Custom the name and location

 ## Usage
 1. Go to "Tools/Screenshot" to open a new Windows
 2. Simply click on "Take a Screenshot" button